ujjwalguptaofficial/osnft-doc/docs/tokenomics.md

 In order to interact with users - the creators can run quiz games and reward them with OSD.
 There can be many quiz games but currently in ROADMAP is -

 1. Asking questions and right answerer will ge the reward.
 This help creators increase the awareness of the project.

-### Approver reward

-Approver are users who have access to approve a project for minting.
-Read more about approver here [Approver Doc](/components/approver).

-Approvers will be rewarded for verifying the project for minting and different action.